Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 [4] November 9, 1989.
 On December 23rd West Germans were allowed visa-free travel.

-I went to instructor school and then to the factory where the radars were built and then went all over (just a little of Europe & Eastern US) on temporary teaching assignments.
-I was so settled in that I even joined the Fort Monmouth pistol team.
-I had to agree to be the team bus driver and go to truck driving school to do so, and so I learned to drive 6X6’s and big rig 22 wheelers.
+to truck driving school to do so, and so I learned to drive 6X6’s and big rig 22 wheelers.
 Got pretty good with the .38 revolver in rapid fire but could never hit anything with the .45 even though it was perfectly machined and accurized.

 The Army was begging people to become helicopter pilots.
 I seriously considered it as I’d be instantly promoted to Sergeant (E-5) and be at least a Warrant Officer after graduation, but they wanted me to extend, and I wanted out.
 They were gearing up for Vietnam.
 I made E-5 a little later anyway.